-10. ADDENDUMS AND EXTENSIONS
+15. ADDENDUMS AND EXTENSIONS

-- 10.1 Contracts may have to be modified if the circumstances affecting project implementation change after the contract is signed.
-Contract modifications must be formalized in an addendum to the contract signed by both parties. - 10.2 In the case of high value or complex contracts it is likely that changing circumstances will require modifications to the scope, work plan or deliverables under the contract.
+- 15.1 Contracts may need to be modified if circumstances affecting project implementation change after the contract is signed.
+Contract modifications must be formalized in an addendum to the contract signed by both parties. - 15.2 In the case of high value or complex contracts it is likely that changing circumstances will require modifications to the scope, work plan or deliverables under the contract.
 These should be anticipated in the planning stage and included in the specifications for the service.
-In addition, a change control procedure should be included in the initial contract that outlines the types of modifications allowed and the procedure to be followed. - 10.3 The following changes may be made without invoking a new procurement procedure, namely: - a) Changes to supplier details, such as a change of name or bank details.
+In addition, a change control procedure should be included in the initial contract that outlines the types of modifications allowed and the procedure to be followed. - 15.3 The following changes may be made without invoking a new procurement procedure, namely: - a) Changes to supplier details, such as a change of name or bank details.
 These should be formalized through an addendum to the contract except in the case of changes to contact details which may be notified by the service provider in writing. - b) If the time for performance is extended.
 A 'grace period' of ten working days will apply to all contracts that experience delays, during which the need for an addendum will be waived.
-Any further delays to the performance period will require a formal written addendum. - 10.4 The following changes require a new procurement process which would normally be a Request for Direct Award, namely: - a) Major changes, such as a fundamental alteration to the TOR or Description of Action, may not be made by means of an addendum; - b) Unit prices, particularly fee rates, may not be changed by means of an addendum; - complementary services that have become necessary to perform due to unforeseen circumstances.
-These complementary services must be technically and economically inseparable from the main contract; - d) supplementary services that consist of the repetition of similar services entrusted to the contractor under the initial contract; - e) New procurement processes resulting from changes above will be approved in terms of the delegation of authority.
+Any further delays to the performance period will require a formal written addendum. - c) Inclusion or exclusion of VAT and other applicable taxes - 15.4 The following changes require a new procurement process which would normally be a Request for Direct Award, namely: - a) Major changes, such as a fundamental alteration to the TOR or Description of Action, may not be made by means of an addendum. - b) Unit prices, particularly fee rates, may not be changed by means of an addendum. - c) complementary services that have become necessary to perform due to unforeseen circumstances.
+These complementary services must be technically and economically inseparable from the main contract. - d) supplementary services that consist of the repetition of similar services entrusted to the contractor under the initial contract. - e) New procurement processes resulting from changes above will be approved in terms of the Delegation of Authority.

-11. CANCELLATION OF CONTRACTS
+16. CANCELLATION OF CONTRACTS

-11.1 In exceptional circumstances, it may be considered in the best interests of International IDEA to cancel a contract due to, inter alia, non-performance by a service provider.
+16.1 In exceptional circumstances, it may be considered in the best interests of International IDEA to cancel a contract due to, inter alia, non-performance by a service provider.
 It may also be the case that a service provider wishes to cancel a contract.
-In these circumstances the Secretary-General will consider and approve the cancellation
+In these circumstances the Secretary-General, or the relevant Director will consider and approve the cancellation.

-12. DEVIATIONS
+17. DEVIATIONS

-12.1 In exceptional circumstances, it may be considered in the best interests of International IDEA to deviate from the procurement policy or procedures.
-The Secretary-General has the authority to waive the application of certain provisions of the Policy and related procedures.
-If this waiver is applied, the case must be sent to the Finance & Audit Committee for review at its next meeting.
+17.1 In exceptional circumstances, it may be considered in the best interests of International IDEA to deviate from the Procurement Policy or Procedures.
+The Secretary-General or their delegate has the authority to waive the application of certain provisions of the Policy and related procedures.

-13. CONFLICT OF INTEREST
+18. CONFLICT OF INTEREST